fjsousa/fjsousa.github.io/pages/about.md

 Date: 2020 10 30
 Subtitle: flaviosousa.co, software engineer
 Skip-post-walk: true
-Tags: about
+Tags: Blog

-!I'm a software engineer currently working as an independent contractor through [Codecadre](https://codecadre.ai).
+I'm a software engineer currently working as an independent contractor through [Codecadre](https://codecadre.ai).
 I work mainly with javascript and clojure.

 After a university degree in mechanical engineering with a strong focus in energy and fluid computational analysis, I worked at a university lab doing fluid flow analysis for external clients for a couple of years.